Director: Sutton Roley

 Cast: Guy Williams, June Lockhart, Mark Goddard, Marta Kristen, Billy Mumy, Angela Cartwright, and Jonathan Harris

 Production #: 8512

-Banished from the Jupiter 2 for neglecting the hydroponic garden, Dr. Smith establishes camp near an abandoned spacecraft.
-Thereafter, the not-so-good doctor discovers an alien thought machine that can materialize any object desired by the user—with a terrifying twist.
+As punishment for neglecting the hydroponic garden, Professor Robinson banishes Dr. Smith from the Jupiter 2.
+After setting up a campsite near an abandoned spacecraft, Dr. Smith discovers an alien thought machine that can materialize any object desired by the user—with a terrifying twist.

 Despite favoring pure fantasy over traditional science fiction, “Wish Upon a Star” deserves praise for its horror-movie atmosphere and topnotch acting from Jonathan Harris.
 This offering should likewise be commended for its valuable morality lesson, which promotes a solid work ethic over greed, slothfulness, and an attitude of entitlement.